ryands/roast-spec/README.md

 #### date: (`string`) [required]

 Every roast must have a date provided.
-Date format is expected to be YYYY-MM-DD (ex: 2017-07-22).
+Date format is expected to be in ISO 8601 format.
+Precision to minutes.

 #### roaster: (`object`) [optional]